|

 perpendicular bluff.
 We could not climb such a steep slope with our skiis

-so we took them off.
+on so we took them off.
 We ran

 one ski pole through the bindings of our skiis and pulled them along behind us